devanup/team-34-front-end/README.md

 - [ ] can navigate to any single employee’s view
 - [ ] can navigate to all tasks view
 - [ ] can navigate to any single task’s view
+- [ ] make the app responsive in smaller devices

 ## Getting Started with Create React App